HOS-ELDIN/DEPI-React/session-3-html-css/assignment.md

 - flex-shrink :set the shrink effect on or off and how much a flex item will shrink relative to the rest of the flex items.
 - flex-basis : specifies the initial length of a flex item.
 - flex : is a shorthand property for the flex-grow, flex-shrink, and flex-basis properties.
-- align-self : same as align items but for the item itself>
+- align-self : same as align items but for the item itself.